QCoding/qsum/README.md

 * Provide a framework for implementing customized checksumming logic
 * Produce high quality checksums with extraordinarily low collision rates
 * Build a toolkit for using and manipulating checksums
-* Test it all and provide support for python 3.5, 3.6, and 3.7
+* Test it all with 100% coverage and support python 3.5, 3.6, and 3.7

 ## Relationship to `__hash__`
 * Respect the same contract as `__hash__` with regards to: 'The only required property is that objects which compare equal have the same hash value'